CMOSDevLeo/timeleft/README.md

-# timeleft
+# Timeleft
-The Program gives you the time which it takes to view the remaining video considering a speed multiplier of .25 .5 .75 or 2.0 since those are the only relevant ones for videos of TUB
+Gives you the time which it takes to view the remaining video considering a speed multiplier since those are the only relevant ones for videos of TUB
 (procrastination-project and build because I wanted to know how to execute a python file from anywhere without having to type .py)